taipei-doit/Taipei-City-Dashboard-Documentation/src/assets/articles/front-end-en/contribution-overview.md

 ## Why Contribute

-As Taipei City Dashboard transitions from an internal tool to a public platform, we hope that it can better fit the needs of all stakeholders of Taipei City.
+As the City Dashboard transitions from an internal tool to a public platform, we hope that it can better meet the needs of citizens and policy makers in both Taipei and New Taipei City.
+This is also why we decided to release it while the project is still under development.

-By contributing to this project, you’ll have a say in how Taipei City Dashboard 2.0 looks and functions.
+By contributing to this project, you’ll have a say in how City Dashboard 3.0 looks and functions.
 This is also a great opportunity to directly interact with Taipei City Government and TUIC.
 Your contributions will also be attributed to all relevant components for everyone to see.

 ## Become a Contributor